radioarcane/darkcastlefest/src/content/performers/akchamel-the-giver-of-illness.md

 To be frank, we’re not entirely sure what to expect.
 They look incredible and once explored musically it was time to invite these cats to Louisville.
 Sounding as if Martin Denny made a desert pilgrimage on ayahuasca or some other wildly grown psychedelic.
 Looking like… I know our photographers will surely have a blast shooting these guys.
 For a better perspective on this it’s time to cut and paste a quote from better writers.

 “Few bands are as inscrutable as the mysterious Texas duo Ak’chamel.
-The pair are known for their countless cassettes, films, and full-length records (such as the publicly and critically acclaimed ‘The Totemist’), as well as for performing their ritualistic sounds in homespun costumes with self-made instruments.”
+The pair are known for their countless cassettes, films, and full-length records (such as the publicly and critically acclaimed ‘The Totemist’), as well as for performing their ritualistic sounds in homespun costumes with self-made instruments.”<br />
-- leguesswho.com
+– leguesswho.com

 Check out Ak’chamel on Bandcamp or wherever you choose to listen to music.